VIS4ROB-lab/covins/readme.md

 <a name="setup"></a>
 ## 3 Basic Setup
 This section explains how you can build the COVINS server back-end, as well as the provided version of the ORB-SLAM3 front-end able to communicate with the back-end.
-Morover, COVINS-G extension provides a generic ROS front-end wrapper to support any arbitrary VIO/tracking cameras as well as support for VINS-Fusion.
+Morover, the COVINS-G extension provides a generic ROS front-end wrapper to support any arbitrary VIO/tracking cameras as well as support for VINS-Fusion.
 We provide installation instructions for Ubuntu *18.04* as well as *20.04*.
 Note that we also provide a [Docker implementation](#docker) for simplified deployment of COVINS.

 **Note**: Please pay attention to the ```CMAKE_BUILD_TYPE```.
 Particularly, building parts of the code with ```march=native``` can cause problems on some machines.